 While all the video and audio inputs are on the right side of the back, the power input is on the left side.

-Unlike the Hisense U6G, the Hisense U6H now supports eARC, allowing you to pass high-quality uncompressed audio to a compatible receiver with a single HDMI cable.
+Unlike the Hisense U6G, the Hisense U6H now supports eARC, allowing you to pass high-quality, uncompressed audio to a compatible receiver with a single HDMI cable.
 It supports both common high-end audio formats, which is great as you can take full advantage of a variety of content.

-The Hisense U6H comes with a redesigned remote compared to the remote that came with 2021 Hisense TVs.
+The TV comes with a redesigned remote compared to the remote that came with 2021 Hisense TVs.
 Like most modern remotes, it lacks a Numpad, and there are quick-access buttons to popular streaming services.
 The mic built into the remote and on the TV gives you access to Google Assistant and Alexa, so you can ask it to search for content, open apps, and switch inputs.